 No sooner had he done so, then he felt the change.
 His feet seemed to move on their own accord.
 And the fairies themselves began to change – their fair façade slithered away and left behind foul, darkened, twisted shapes resembling goats and pigs.
 These were no the Tylwyth Teg after all, but ellyllon – goblins.

 Crying out, but unable to stop his frenzied dancing, Tudur looked up at the fiddler on the hollow’s edge – and screamed.
 Horns!
 The tiny man now wore horns, and his grin had become a leer.
-As Tudur watched, the creature grew in size, his clothes splitting, dark fur bursting from the rags, his feet swelling to hooves – and while the devil played, Tudur danced.
+As Tudur watched, the creature grew in size and stature, his clothes splitting, dark fur bursting through the rags, his feet swelling to hooves – and while the Diafol played, Tudur danced.

 With a final cackle, the devil disappeared, his vile retinue along with him, but Tudur continued to dance – exhausted and despairing.